TrojanLij/python_api/README.md

 # python_api
-just messing around with a python custom api
+just messing around with a custom api in python